pulp/pulp/docs/sphinx/user-guide/admin-client/tasks.rst

 Tasks
 =====

-.. explain what they are
+.. explain lightly what they are, link to root Server section

 Displaying
 ----------